NethServer/nethserver-backup-data/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_BackupData.rst

 Host
    The IP address or FQDN of the NFS server

-   * Share: name the NFS share target
+   * Share: name of the NFS share target

 Notifications
 =============